Ordinal Probit Functional Outcome Regression with Application to Computer-Use Behavior in Rhesus Monkeys: Introduction

 \section{Introduction}

-\cite{Gazes2013} presents a study of computer-use patterns in a socially-housed group of rhesus macaques (\emph{Macaca mulatta}) at the Yerkes National Primate Research Center in Atlanta, GA who were given access to automated touch-screen computer systems between March 2009 and April 2014.
-Usage data was collected for all non-infant monkeys in the colony for this period.
-Each animal had an RFID implant that was read by the computer on each trial, and used to track individual computer use.
-The raw data that was collected is the amount of time each monkey spends during a session using the touch-screens each day.
-While the raw data can be considered continuous, the broader trends of usage on an ordinal scale, such as no usage, low usage, moderate usage, and high usage have more practical value for psychologists making choices about which individuals will be productive research subjects.
-Additionally, these classifications are particularly important for assessing what types of comparative research questions can be asked in the population.
-For example, if the researcher is interested in comparing cognitive performance based on dominance rank, but low ranking animals show low or no usage, the researcher will not be able to collect sufficient data to address this question in this population.
+\cite{Gazes2013} present a study of computer-use patterns in a socially-housed group of rhesus macaques (\emph{Macaca mulatta}) at the Yerkes National Primate Research Center in Atlanta, GA who were given access to automated touch-screen computer systems between March 2009 and April 2014.
+Computer-use data was collected for all non-infant monkeys in the colony.
+Each animal had an RFID implant that was read when the monkey used the computer, and used to track individual computer use.
+The raw data is the daily amount of time each monkey spent using the touch-screens to complete tasks ranging from size and shade discrimination to matching images. \cite{Gazes2013} give specific details on the tasks.
+Although the raw data can be considered continuous, the broader trends of computer use on an ordinal scale, such as no use, low use, moderate use, and high use, have more practical value for psychologists in choosing productive research subjects.
+These classifications are particularly important for assessing what types of comparative research questions can be asked in the population.
+The resulting outcome is an ordinal variate that varies daily when measured over the course of a year.
+Standard longitudinal approaches could be used on this data but would not fully capture the seasonal nature of computer-use.
+Instead, a functional outcome regression framework is needed that can accommodate an ordered outcome.